 - Tip: Be realistic; optimism & pessimism can disappoint.

 Realists have higher well-being than optimists and pessimists.
 Compared with Realists, Optimists can have 12% higher distress and Pessimists can have 37% higher distress.
 Mistaken expectations of pessimists and optimists can worsen well-being.

 Overly optimistic people can unreasonably expect good things to happen and then get disappointed or dissatisfied when the best doesn’t happen.
 Overly pessimistic people can have a dominant feeling of doom & disappointment even when the worst doesn’t happen.
 Pessimistic & optimistic planning may also have worse outcomes than realistic planning.

-3. Value happiness sparingly and don’t readily accept your negative mental state
+3. Overvaluing happiness and readily accepting your negative state

 - Mistake: People place too much importance on finding happiness.